tomasohCHOM/decode-chars/README.md

 The time-space complexity of my solution is as follows (I *think*):

 Time Complexity: O(n), O(n*m) worst-case scenario, where n is the length of the input string and m is the average character frequency of each pair.

+(UPDATE: The Time Complexity is actually O(max(input.size(), output.size())), because there is a possibilty of the input string resulting larger than the output string (e.g. "C1d1b1" has a larger size compared to "Cdb").
+If not, the output string will be larger.)

 Space Comlexity: O(1); the auxiliary space used by the function is constant and independent from the size of the input string.

-I will make updates if there are ways to optimize my solution.

 ## Thanks for reading!